jrios46/Project2-MBA-Playoffs/README.md

       Part 3 Creating and comparing two models: a Logistic Regression, and a Random Forests Classifier

-      Part 4 Data preparation for modeling

-      Part 5 Evaluating the model accuracy.
+      Part 4 Data preparation for modeling and Evaluating the model accuracy